cocoaaa/cocoaaa.github.io/content/articles/Home/home.md

 ## Research Traces
 <img src="/images/semantic_potential/desert-rocks-adobe-academy.jpeg" alt="desert-rocks" style="width: 60%; height: 50%"/>
 <!--src: https://academy.substance3d.com/courses/desert-rocks-making-of-by-jonathan-benainous-->
-My interests centers around _understanding_ of complex data and the _processes_ through which such understanding happens.
+My interests center around _understanding_ of complex data and the _processes_ through which such understanding happens.
 Here are some snapshots along that journey:

 - Interactive visualizations that represent high-dimensional data accurately and efficiently
     - via learning a meaningful and compact representation of observations